WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

     [[Corrections]]
         foo = foo + 0.2
         luminosity = radiation * 126.7
-        # radiation = luminosity / 126.7 if luminosity is not None else None

         rxCheckPercent = ws80_sig * 25 if ws80_sig is not None else None